- The project must be located in Ireland.

 - The project must be publicly accessible, free of charge and provide benefit for the community in which it is located.

 - The project must provide lessons, strategies, and techniques that could be used or adapted in other communities.

 - All entrants must provide high resolution images (at least 1mb) of their entry.
 Please contact us if you need any help.

 Those submitting applications may be contacted by the jury to obtain further information or to get clarification on certain items.
 If the submission advances to finalist status, at least one jury member will schedule and conduct a site visit to verify and possibly to expand upon all submitted information.

-Shortlisting and judging will be completed by September 2021 with winners announced at an event in October 2021.
+Shortlisting and judging will be completed by the end of September 2022 with winners announced at an event in October 2022.